 WGU Virtual Care

 With advancements in technology, we have become comfortable with managing activities remotely – including virtual healthcare, primary care behavioral, and dermatology support.
-Whether you’re dealing with a routine illness or injury, or need access to counseling or mental health providers, WGU’s expanded virtual care options deliver cost-effective, around-the-clock access to consultations with board-certified providers via video, phone or app with our partners at MDLIVE.
+Whether you’re dealing with a routine illness or injury, or need access to counseling or mental health providers, WGU’s expanded virtual care options deliver cost-effective, around-the-clock access to consultations with board-certified providers via video, phone or app with our partners.

-We often think of virtual healthcare for fast access to a physician, but you can use MDLIVE for primary care appointments, too.
-MDLIVE board-certified doctors can help identify any potential health issues, discuss ways to improve your health, and even recommend follow-up care, if necessary.
-MDLIVE primary care helps you skip the drive and waiting to see a physician for your preventive care and wellness screening visits.
+We often think of virtual healthcare for fast access to a physician, but you can use virtual care for primary care appointments, too.
+Board-certified doctors can help identify any potential health issues, discuss ways to improve your health, and even recommend follow-up care, if necessary.
+Virtual primary care helps you skip the drive and waiting to see a physician for your preventive care and wellness screening visits.
 Connect from just about anywhere via video or phone — 7 days a week, 365 days a year, including flexible hours.

 If you are enrolled in a WGU medical plan, you and your enrolled dependents can get treatment for general illnesses, prescriptions for a range of medical conditions (subject to applicable state laws), dermatology support, primary care, and advice by live computer video or phone consultations for conditions such as: